Joseph F. Bianco: District court

 Bianco is a former United States district judge of the United States District Court for the Eastern District of New York.
 Bianco was nominated by President George W. Bush on July 28, 2005, to a seat vacated by Denis Reagan Hurley.
 He was confirmed unanimously by the United States Senate on December 21, 2005 and received his commission on January 3, 2006.
 As a district court judge, Bianco oversaw a number of murder cases against MS-13 gang members.
-His service on the district court terminated upon his elevation to the 2nd Circuit Court on May 17, 2019.
+His service on the district court terminated upon his elevation to the court of appeals on May 17, 2019.

 Court of appeals

 On October 10, 2018, President Donald Trump announced his intent to nominate Bianco to the United States Court of Appeals for the Second Circuit.
 On November 13, 2018, his nomination was sent to the Senate.
-President Trump nominated Bianco to the seat vacated by Judge Reena Raggi, who assumed senior status on August 31, 2018.
+Trump nominated Bianco to the seat vacated by Judge Reena Raggi, who assumed senior status on August 31, 2018.
 Also on November 13, 2018, the American Bar Association unanimously rated Bianco as "Well Qualified," its highest rating.

 On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
-On January 23, 2019, President Trump announced his intent to renominate Bianco to a federal judgeship.
+On January 23, 2019, Trump announced his intent to renominate Bianco to a federal judgeship.
 His nomination was sent to the Senate later that day.
 On February 13, 2019, a hearing on his nomination was held before the Senate Judiciary Committee.
 On March 7, 2019, his nomination was reported out of committee by a 12–10 vote.
-On May 6, 2019, the U.S. Senate invoked cloture on his nomination by a 51–40 vote.
+On May 6, 2019, the Senate invoked cloture on his nomination by a 51–40 vote.
 On May 8, 2019, his nomination was confirmed by a 54–42 vote.
 He received his judicial commission on May 13, 2019.